Ferlab-Ste-Justine/terracd/README.md

 This is a continuous delivery tool for terraform that supports a gitops methodology.

-terracd merge several sources of terraform files together (git repo as well as filesystem), before running an operation on the final result, allowing any files containing secrets (ex: provider, backend, etc) to be separated from the version-controlled files.
+terracd merge several sources of terraform files together (git repo as well as filesystem and generated http backend files), before running an operation on the final result, allowing any files containing secrets (ex: provider, backend, etc) to be separated from the version-controlled files.

 terracd runs a single iteration and then exits, relying on an external scheduler like systemd, kubernetes or cron to schedule recurrence.